zeta-chain/protocol-contracts/docs/src/contracts/zevm/CoreRegistry.sol/contract.CoreRegistry.md

 |`addressString`|`string`||

-### _propagateContractConfigUpdate
+### _broadcastContractConfigUpdate

-Propagates contract configuration update to all satellite registries
+Broadcast contract configuration update to all satellite registries

 contractType The type of the contract